3 Inspirational Women You Need to Know. Number 3 May Surprise You!

 The common thread connecting these three women is: “Know yourself and be true to who you are.”
 That’s what they speak to me.
 And that is what I value – truth and the strength to live it.

 What woman in your life has been your greatest inspiration, and what quality or gifts did they impart?
 What did they encourage in you?
+Which inspirational women would you like to see recognized?
 Please share your experience with me in the comments section.